savonet/liquidsoap-daemon/README.md

 ```
 Valid modes are currently: `systemd` (default), `initd`, `launchd`.

+Once you have installed the daemonization scripts, you need to start the daemon as follows:

+* `Systemd`: `sudo systemctl start liquidsoap`
+* `Initd`: `sudo /etc/init.d/liquidsoap-daemon start`
+* `Launchd`: `launchctl load ${HOME}/Library/LaunchAgents/fm.liquidsoap.daemon.plist`

-You can also remove the files installed by the script by running:
+You can also stop the daemon and remove the files installed by the script by running:
 ```
 mode=remove [init_type=<init system>] ./daemonize-liquidsoap.sh
 ```